EO-DataHub/workspace-file-harvester/README.md

 # Workspace File Harvester

 Collects user-uploaded files from S3.
 STAC files are passed to the transformer and ingestor for harvesting and access policy files are used to update public access of files, folders and workflows.

-# Development of this component
+It is designed to operate as part of a data pipeline which is triggered by the POST endpoint.
+Files are collected from an S3 bucket and are sent to a transformer if STAC files, or used to update access permissions if not.
+After harvesting, it sends messages back to Pulsar to notify downstream services of the new or updated catalogue entries.

+## Features

+- **File harvest** - checks for new files in S3 bucket and sends STAC files into the harvest pipeline
+- **Permission updates** - data in access files is used to update access permissions
+- **Viewing Logs** - ability to view logs relating to the harvest of a particular workspace

 ## Getting started